radius-project/docs/docs/content/concepts/faq/index.md

 [Tanzu](https://tanzu.vmware.com/) is a portfolio of products and services for modernizing applications and infrastructure with a common goal: deliver better software to production, continuously.

 Radius is an open-source project that provides a platform for modeling and deploying applications.
 Radius is not a paid product or service.
 Instead, Radius allows you to host your own Radius environments on your own Kubernetes clusters, and deploy applications to any cloud provider or on-premises infrastructure.
-Radius also offers Recipes and the Application Graph to allow developers and operators to work together on a common definition of an Application that binds to an Environment, instead of automating lists of infrastructure.
+Radius provides differentiated value through Recipes and the Application Graph.
+Recipes make it easier for developers and platform engineers/IT engineers to collaborate when building cloud native apps.
+The Application Graph makes it easier to see all of the various components that make up a cloud native application.

 ### How does Radius compare to Backstage?